-Two questions asked advisors about their overall experience finding courses for students during three recent semesters (AY 2023-24 and Fall 2024).
-The questions (N=98) asked about two specific difficulties: i) finding courses that meet Gen. Ed.
-Refresh requirements while satisfying students' other academic and scheduling needs; and ii) finding Gen. Ed.
-Refresh courses that students find interesting or useful.
+Two questions asked advisors about their general experiences finding courses for students during recent semesters (AY 2023-24 and 2024-2025).
+The questions asked about two specific difficulties: i) Finding courses that meet G.E.
+Refresh requirements while satisfying students' other academic and scheduling needs and ii) Finding G.E.
+Refresh courses that are interesting and/or useful for the student.
+Figure 3 shows the results of these items.